 The road ahead was one of the best we have ever ridden on.
 (Update: I went there back in 2015 to see all the beautiful roads were in shambles by now) It was a pure scenic driving pleasure at times the road extended as far as one could see, it was straight, it was curved and at many places, it went up and down like and extended speed breaker.

 Jatin was the most talkative today he was constantly reminding his boy scout nomads, how bad ‘Lagegi’.
 That means since they had not relayed their whereabouts to their parents for over two days now, they were expecting a backlash from their parents as soon as they managed to get in contact with them.

 Fortunately for them, this town has BSNL network available sporadically.
 A truck driver gave his mobile to Jatin, the kind fellow had only 2Rs left in it.
 He suggested us to be stationed at a particular place to receive signals.
 It was very amusing watching grown up men taking turns to talk to their parents.
 I joined the gang.

-Currently, a truck driver approached us seeing all the hustle bustle, learning of the graveness of situation the kind fellow gave us his mobile in which had only 2Rs left.
-He suggested us to be stationed at a particular place to receive signals.
-It was very amusing watching grown up men taking turns to talk to their parents I felt I had nothing better to do and I joined the gang.
+We had just crossed a bridge and probably would have gone a few hundred meters when I saw Sid slowing down in the rearview mirror.
+I stopped as well, the inevitable had happened his bike ran out of petrol, so my bike was sourced for petrol and we moved again.
 The road ahead had freshly laid tarmac and we were zipping through, touching 80 at places.
 We could now see the Ki monastery on the opposite bank, bathing in the evening sun, and this meant that we were nearing Kaza.

 I bathed and ordered hot ‘lemon-tea’.
 A hungry stomach and cold weather!
-I ordered soup which was hot but more importantly very delicious.
+I ordered again this time a soup which was hot but more importantly very delicious.
 I think encouraged by the taste we filled up the order booklet.

 How any cook worth its salt can go wrong with that?.
 Finally, everything was served except the ever essential Roti, so we waited and waited till we got impatient and finally asked for it, only to be told by the cook that we hadn’t ordered ‘Roti’.
-Foreigners don’t order Roti was their line.
+“Foreigners do not order Roti was their line”.

 - Distance covered – 120 Kms